-On June 23, 2023, we amended and restated our credit agreement with our lender.
+On June 23, 2023, the Company amended and restated the credit agreement with our lender (the "Amended and Restated Credit Agreement").
 Under the Amended and Restated Credit Agreement, we borrowed \$20.8 million which is subject to an annual interest at a rate of 17% per annum.
+In connection with the Amended and Restated Credit Agreement, the Company repaid approximately \$16.4 million of the outstanding principal balance of the Term Loans, refinanced \$20.8 million of the outstanding principal balance of the Term Loans and paid an exit fee of \$2.3 million.
 We are required to make monthly interest payments and fixed principal payments every six months beginning on December 15, 2023 through June 15, 2026.
-The note matures on June 23, 2026, at which time, any outstanding principal balance and any accrued interest become due.
-The note is collateralized by substantially all of our assets and is guaranteed by BT Assets, Inc., Mintz Assets, Inc., Express Vending, Inc., Intuitive Software, LLC, Digital Gold Ventures, Inc. and BitAccess Inc. We are subject to certain financial covenants contained in the note, which require us to maintain certain cash balances, a minimum consolidated cash interest coverage ratio, and a maximum consolidated total leverage ratio, in addition to customary administrative covenants.
+The Amended and Restated Credit Agreement matures on June 23, 2026, at which time, any outstanding principal balance and any accrued interest become due.
+The Amended and Restated Credit Agreement is collateralized by substantially all of our assets and is guaranteed by BT Assets, Inc., Mintz Assets, Inc., Express Vending, Inc., Intuitive Software, LLC, Digital Gold Ventures, Inc. and BitAccess Inc. BT HoldCo and certain of its subsidiaries are subject to certain financial covenants contained in the Amended and Restated Credit Agreement, which require us to maintain certain cash balances, and a maximum consolidated total leverage ratio, in addition to customary administrative covenants.
+As of September 30, 2023, we were in compliance with all financial covenants.